rahulyhg/Matrimony-Project/README.md

 Matrimony Project Introduction
 ====

-This is an hybrid application based on cordova phonegap and OnsenUI framework -Serve code: PHP
+- This is an hybrid application based on cordova phonegap and OnsenUI framework
+- Serve code: PHP
--Server using: Ubuntu
+- Server using: Ubuntu
--Server ip: 139.59.254.92
+- Server ip: 139.59.254.92

 ## Requirement